Szymaka/research/mini.md

 To describe how we will calculate a local context with a global context, I have found a video which helps illustrate how Feynman's theories provide shortcuts.

-[f11_2]
+![alt text][f11_2]

 The mathematical/geometrical reflection as described in Feynman's lost lecture.
 Here is a simple video to explain the reflective property of this network.

+![alt text][f_11_1]

 It references the reflective nature of circles with ellipses in them, which are in turn also describable in terms of circles:  https://www.youtube.com/watch?v=xdIjYBtnvZU

 ![alt text][f_1]